 - 1. These provisions shall not apply to employees in Overtime Categories 13 and 18. - 2.
-Effective the first pay period in July, 2014, Shift Differential rates shall be:
+Effective the first pay period in July 2022, Shift Differential rates shall be:

-SHIFT RATE PER HOUR 2nd \$0.85 3rd \$1.00
+SHIFT RATE PER HOUR

+2nd \$2.00

+3rd \$2.50

-- 3. Employees shall receive a second shift differential if they work at least two (2) hours of an assigned shift which contains at least two (2) hours between 6 pm and midnight, and third shift differential if they work at least two (2) hours between midnight and 6 am.
+3. Employees shall receive a second shift differential if they work at least two (2) hours of an assigned shift which contains at least two (2) hours between 6 pm and midnight, and third shift differential if they work at least two (2) hours between midnight and 6 am.
 Classified employees who are regularly assigned to a shift which does not qualify them to receive shift differential shall not be eligible to receive shift differential if they are required to work overtime on a shift which might otherwise qualify the employees for shift differential pay.
-Such employees shall receive overtime compensation at the appropriate overtime rates for such work. - 4.
-Shift differential will be added to the basic hourly rate before cash overtime is computed. - 5.
-A "weekend shift" includes any regularly assigned shifts beginning on or after 10 pm Friday night and excludes any other shift beginning on or after 10 pm Sunday night. - 6.
-Employees who actually work on a weekend shift, pursuant to regular assignment, including employees who do not self-activate or self-schedule, shall effective the first pay period in July 2020, receive a weekend differential of seventy-five cents (\$.75) per hour on any weekend shift.
-Employees not regularly assigned to a weekend shift but work overtime then, shall not receive weekend differential.
-Weekend differential will be added to any other shift differential and to the basic hourly rate before cash overtime is computed. - 7.
-Liquor Investigators shall receive applicable shift differential for shifts worked as required or approved by the appointing authority, effective July 7, 1991. - 8.
-Agency of Transportation employees directed to work field assignments and who are required to alter their shifts of work on a temporary basis to meet the needs of the Agency shall be paid a differential of forty dollars (\$40.00) per workday when the employee is required to work a minimum of eight (8) hours between the hours of 6 pm and 6 am.
-This differential shall be in addition to any shift and/or weekend differentials the employee may be eligible to be paid. - 9.
-Effective July 13, 2003, Department of Buildings and General Services employees in the classes listed below, who are actually required to work at least one (1) hour in a correctional facility inmate living unit, on the first or second shift and in the presence of inmates, shall be entitled to receive a living unit differential of \$.50 for each hour worked in such unit.
+Such employees shall receive overtime compensation at the appropriate overtime rates for such work.

+4. Shift differential will be added to the basic hourly rate before cash overtime is computed.

+5. A "weekend shift" includes any regularly assigned shifts beginning on or after 10 pm Friday night and excludes any other shift beginning on or after 10 pm Sunday night.

+6. Employees who actually work on a weekend shift, pursuant to regular assignment, including employees who do not self-activate or self-schedule, shall effective the first pay period in July 2022, receive a weekend differential of one dollar and fifty cents (\$1.50) per hour on any weekend shift.
+Employees not regularly assigned to a weekend shift but work overtime then, shall not receive weekend differential will be added to any other shift differential and to the basic hourly rate before cash overtime is computed.

+7. Liquor Investigators shall receive applicable shift differential for shifts worked as required or approved by the appointing authority, effective July 7, 1991.

+8. Agency of Transportation employees directed to work field assignments and who are required to alter their shifts of work on a temporary basis to meet the needs of the Agency shall be paid a differential of forty dollars (\$40.00) per workday when the employee is required to work a minimum of eight (8) hours between the hours of 6 pm and 6 am.
+This differential shall be in addition to any shift and/or weekend differentials the employee may be eligible to be paid.

+9. Effective with the first full pay period in July 2022, Department of Buildings and General Services employees in the classes listed below, who are actually required to work at least one (1) hour in a correctional facility inmate living unit, on the first or second shift and in the presence of inmates, shall be entitled to receive a living unit differential of one dollar and fifty cents (\$1.50) for each hour worked in such unit.
 Living unit differential shall not be added to the base hourly rate for any pay purposes.
 The provisions of this section shall sunset, and no longer be in force or have any further effect, if any position(s) in the below listed class(es) are reclassified to a higher pay grade due in whole or in part to the requirement that they perform duties within a correctional facility inmate living unit.
 The eligible classes are:

-BGS Sprinkler Systems Specialist Buildings HVAC Specialist Buildings Project Manager I and II Buildings Systems Specialist Pest Control Technician State Buildings Electrician State Buildings Plumber Maintenance Mechanic I, II, and III
+BGS Institutional Maintenance Mechanic BGS Senior Institutional Maintenance Mechanic BGS Sprinkler Systems Specialist Buildings HVAC Specialist Buildings Project Manager I and II Buildings Systems Specialist Pest Control Technician State Buildings Electrician State Buildings Plumber Maintenance Mechanic I, II, and III